vishpant76/odin-project-repo/02-CSS-Foundations-and-Flexbox/02-notes.md

     + Using either `flex: 1;` in .content, or `justify-content: space-between;` in body - either approach will make the footer shift to the bottom.
     + Using gap wherever necessary to keep some distance between the flex items.

+- [Exercise 07-flex-layout-2](https://github.com/vishpant76/odin-project-repo/tree/main/02-CSS-Foundations-and-Flexbox/flexbox/flexbox-exercises-practice/07-flex-layout-2) - Holy Grail layout - This was probably the hardest one.
+Managed to do it but my solution is a bit different from the official one.
+Refer both the HTML and CSS files for the changes.
+Not writing much here, would suggest to refer back to this later to redo it if you need more practice.
+And compare with the "solution" files to see the differences.

+- Flexbox exercises end here.
+This is the Odin lesson link on [Alignment](https://www.theodinproject.com/lessons/foundations-alignment) where you can find more additional resources on Flexbox.

 -